weecology/data-sharing-paper/data_sharing_ms.md

 ------------------------------------------

 Often, the data used in scientific analyses are modified in some way from the original form in which they were collected.
-This is done to address the questions of interest in the bester manner possible and to address common limitations associated with the raw data.
+This is done to address the questions of interest in the best manner possible and to address common limitations associated with the raw data.
 However, the best way to process data depends on the question being asked and corrections for common data limitiations typically change over time.
 It can also be very difficult to combine data from multiple sources that have each been processed in different ways.
 Therefore, to make your data as useful as possible it is best to share the data in as raw a form as possible.